YannCebron/m68kplugin/docs/features/editor.md

 _Hover_: enable _Show quick documentation on hover_ in *Settings \| Editor \| Code Editing*

+Use _Navigate | Select In..._ on current element in editor to open it in the _M68k Browser_ tool window.

 ### Mnemonics

 _View \| View Quick Documentation_ Show mnemonic syntax documentation (or on mouse hover), the current variant is underlined